schneems/rust_macro_tutorial/docs/add_field_attributes.md

 - Add any new fields needed to your `ParseField` struct
 - Adjust your building functions to use the new attribute information collected.

-Sometimes it's easier to  go the other way, by defining the fields you need to for `ParseField` and then figuring out the API you want to make to support it, but from a testing perspective, it's easier to start with smaller parsers and gradually combine them to build bigger ones.
+Sometimes it's easier to go the other direction.
+By defining the fields you need to for `ParseField` and then figuring out the API you want to make to support it, but from a testing perspective, it's easier to start with smaller parsers and gradually combine them to build bigger ones.

+We're done with the field modifications.
 Verify tests are all passing:

 ```
 :::>- $ cargo test